 These will certainly give you lots of insight and some very narrowly defined foresight, but unlikely to ever be widely defined 3-way predictions for Finance.

 3-way predictions or forecasts typically include the Income Statement, Balance Sheets and Cash Flow Statements.
-These forecasts are more aligned to financial modeling, rather than analytics as they include the balance sheet positions, cash flows and profitability in an integrated manner.
+These forecasts are more aligned to financial modelling, rather than analytics as they include the balance sheet positions, cash flows and profitability in an integrated manner.

 Technologies used in Analytics include applications like PowerBI, Tableau, Qlik, Domo and many more.
 The predictive and prescriptive aspects require the use of machine learning and other code-based languages like Python and R scripts.